 7. Demonstrate business impact and measurable ROI

 Any business project needs to show return on investment – and VoC is no exception.
 However, too often VoC projects struggle to show meaningful ROI.
 Often this is because insight is not provided in a format that is easy to action or that drives business impact.
 Go beyond just listening by providing action plans and best practice recommendations alongside customer insight data across your organization.
 For example, a store manager that sees a drop in sales can be given specific, proven ideas that will help increase revenues, based on the experiences of other branch managers.

-To download the full Eptica Voice of the Customer Best Practice guide, which includes an overview of the business benefits that VoC brings, best practice recommendations, case studies and a checklist for choosing the right tool, please visit this page.
+To download the full Eptica Voice of the Customer Best Practice guide, which includes an overview of the business benefits that VoC brings, best practice recommendations, case studies and a checklist for choosing the right tool, please visit here.